IanDarwin/jwf-impls/README.md

 Each jwf.* subdirectory is an Eclipse Project with one of the impls;
 the name should make it clear which framework is demonstrated.

+Do not expect consistency about the batch build system; some use Ant, some use Maven, maybe by the time you use this, some will use Gradle.
+Some probably have no build file.

 The jwf-datamodel is common code that some of the impls use, or should.
+Its Person class provides the quasi-canonical list of fields for the impls that don't use this standard Entity object.

 No claim is made that these are "best practices" versions;
 some are very old and could be updated!